yagrawl/scribbles/content/blog/2018-09-04-visit-to-stockholm/index.md

 ![stockholm building](./image5.jpeg)

 Another really interesting thing about Stockholm is that it is the home to the longest art gallery in the world.
-A lot of metro stations in Stockholm have art installations and I would highly recommend taking a day to just hopping from one station to another, looking at the installations.
+A lot of metro stations in Stockholm have art installations and I would highly recommend taking a day to just hop from one station to another, looking at the installations.
 I didn't quite get to do a lot of them because it was towards the end of our trip but I did get to see a few.

 ![metro station 1](./image6.jpeg)